denoiseR: A Package for Low Rank Matrix Estimation: Methods for low-rank matrix estimation

 When, the noise is Gaussian as in model \eqref{mod:gauss}, $S$ is equal to a diagonal matrix with elements $n\sigma^2$ and \eqref{eq:sacount} can also be written as a classical singular-value shrinkage estimator:

-However, if we have count data and consider a Binomial model as $X_{ij} \sim \frac{1}{1 - \delta} \operatorname{Binomial}\p{\mu_{ij}, \, 1 - \delta}$ $\mbox{with } \delta \in (0, \, 1)$, $S$ is a diagonal matrix with row-sums of $X$ multiplied by $\frac{\delta}{1-\delta}$.
+If instead we have count data and consider a Binomial model, $S$ is a diagonal matrix with row-sums of $X$ multiplied by ${\delta}/\p{1-\delta}$.
 Due to the non-isotropic noise, the new estimator $\hmu_{\delta}$ \eqref{eq:sacount} does not reduce to singular value shrinkage: its singular vectors are also modified.
-This characteristic is unique and implies that the estimator is better than all its competitors to recover the signal \citep{JosseWager}.
+This characteristic is unique and implies that the estimator will be better than the competitors that only shrink the singular values to recover the signal for models such as $X_{ij} \sim \text{Poisson}\p{\mu_{ij}}$.
 The complexity of estimator $\hmu_{\delta}$ is determined via $\delta$ that we estimate by cross-validation.
 This procedure requires to get $\hmu_{\delta}$ from an incomplete data set, which will be described in Section~\ref{sec:comp}.

-Estimator \eqref{eq:sacount} requires both the rank $k$ and the noise variance $\sigma^2$, or the rank $k$ and $\delta$.
-Consequently, as a second step, the authors suggested to remove the rank constraint and to solve for a fixed point of the proposed denoising scheme.
-They iterate the procedure by replacing $X$ with the low-rank estimate $\hmu = X \hB$ obtained from the optimal $B$, and by solving $\eqref{eq:noise}$ with $\hat B = (\hat \mu^{\top}\hat \mu + S)^{-1} \hat \mu^{\top} \hat \mu$.
-This estimator is called iterated stable autoencoder (ISA) and its properties are established in \citet{JosseWager}.
-In simulations, it presents good results to recover the signal even though slightly inferior to those of ATN in the Gaussian case.
-However, in comparison to all its competitors this estimator has a great advantage outside the Gaussian noise framework and in such a setting highly dominates all the others.
+In a second step, \citet{JosseWager} showed that the performance of stable autoencoding can considerably be improved by iterating the procedure until reaching a fixed point of the proposed denoising scheme.
+Specifically, they iterate the procedure by replacing $X$ with the low rank estimate $\hmu = X \hB$ obtained from the optimal $B$, and by solving $\eqref{eq:noise}$ with $\hat B = (\hat \mu^{\top}\hat \mu + S)^{-1} \hat \mu^{\top} \hat \mu$ as described in Algorithm \ref{alg:iter}.

+One advantage of the \emph{iterated stable autoencoder} (ISA) is that it automatically produces low rank estimates $\hat{\mu}$; thus, the practitioner only needs to specify a single regularization parameter $\delta$, instead of having to choose both $k$ and $\delta$ with the original stable autoencoder \eqref{eq:noise}.
+The procedure requires knowledge of $\sigma$ for Gaussian models.

-\cite{JosseWager} extended their results and also used ISA to regularize correspondence analysis (CA) \citep{green1984ca, green2007ca}.
-CA is a powerful method to visualize contingency tables and consists in applying an SVD on a transformation of the data, denoted $M$:
+Finally, \citet{JosseWager} extended their results and also used ISA to regularize correspondence analysis (CA) \citep{green1984ca, green2007ca}.
+CA is a powerful method to visualize contingency tables and consists in applying an SVD on the data transformation

 where $ R = \diag\p{r}$, $C = \diag\p{c}$, $N$ is the the total number of counts, and $r$ and $c$ are vectors containing the row and column sums of $X$.
 This approach will be illustrated Section \ref{sec:presi}.